orlandott/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python 3.
 I did it because it is "recommended and encouraged" so I want to have the same version as everyone else in the cohort.
+Also, I would assume that newer versions should probably be better.

 ###Q2.
 Which Python Version Installed